emmajanedrews/base-template/_posts/2017-12-04-buying-your-first-home-these-programs-can-help.md

 {% include youtube.html %}

-Today, I’m joined by a special guest to help me explain how first-time homebuyer programs can help you save.
+Today, I’m joined by special guest Rhett Delaney from Movement Mortgage to help me explain how first-time homebuyer programs can help you save.

 But, who qualifies as a first-time homebuyer?
-According to our special guest, Rhett Delaney from Movement Mortgage, **a first-time homebuyer is anyone who hasn’t owned a home in the last three years.** There are a lot of different programs out there to fit people who fall under this qualification.
+According to Rhett, **a first-time homebuyer is anyone who hasn’t owned a home in the last three years.** There are a lot of different programs out there to fit people who fall under this qualification.

 These programs include grants, non-interest bearing loans, and also something called Florida’s Hardest Hit Program, which can provide up to $15,000 toward closing costs for first-time homebuyers.